 If your business sells dreams, hope, and how the world should be, who could compete with you?

 Disney Customer Retention: Key Takeaway

-- Retain the customer is the most important thing for business.
-It keeps your company survives among the competition.
+- Retaining the customer is the most important thing for business.
+It keeps your company surviving among the competition.
 In Disney’s case, customer retention translates into strong financial performance.

 - For investors, seeking business with customer retention capability is a must.
 Investing deals with risk.
 You can reduce the risk of losing money by choosing the right company with a strong economic moat.

-- Disney customer retention rooted in its creative and inspiring work which almost impossible to replicate.
+- Disney customer retention is rooted in its creative and inspiring work which is almost impossible to replicate.